Azure-Samples/raft-distillation-recipe/README.md

 ### Create azd environment

-This creates to create a new azd environment and is a pre-requisite to configuring models in the next step.
+This creates a new azd environment and is a pre-requisite to configuring models in the next step.

 ```
 azd env new